nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 .. note::
    Even though the Secure Partition Manager and the application are two individually compiled components, they are treated as a single binary blob in the context of firmware upgrades.
-   When we refer to the application in this section, we therefore mean the application including the Secure Partition Manager.
+   Any reference to the application in this section is meant to indicate the application including the Secure Partition Manager.

 To perform a FOTA upgrade, complete the following steps: